 - Try baby food.
-Another option for super smooth veggie smoothies is to grab a jar of baby food and blend that in.
-This way you’ll still get the fiber of a vegetable (along with the vitamins, nutrients etc) but it will basically melt away into the drink, more than might happen if you blended them in whole.
-Make sure to keep a close eye on the ingredients of the baby food – I like to find ones that ONLY have one ingredient when possible.
-Choose a brand that has no fruit, as well.
-You don’t need the fruit to mask the baby food if you’re going to use fruit in the smoothie as well.
-Making your own baby food and freezing into ice cube trays is another great option that will save you both time and money.
+My favorite option for super smooth veggie smoothies is to grab a jar of baby food and blend that in.
+With baby food, you’ll still get the fiber of a vegetable but it will melt away into the drink more than if you blend them in whole.
+Furthermore, make sure to keep a close eye on the ingredients of the baby food.
+Try to find ones that have one ingredient when possible and no fruit.
+The fruit will just take up space and you will be adding fruit to the smoothie later.

 - Either fresh or steamed/defrosted frozen options will blend into your smoothie the easiest.
-Steamed spinach will basically fall apart in a smoothie, which is perfect – same goes for carrots and beets.
-If you need to use a frozen vegetable, stick to things like broccoli and cauliflower, or a vegetable with a high sugar content like butternut squash because it will not freeze as solid, making it easier to blend.
+Steamed spinach will basically fall apart in a smoothie, which is perfect.
+Same goes for carrots and beets.
+If you using frozen vegetable, stick to things like broccoli and cauliflower.
+Alternately, a vegetable with a high sugar content like butternut squash will not freeze as solid, making it easier to blend.

-- Use super sweet fruit, especially when first starting to add veggies.
-A banana or two will cover up any unfavorable taste and make it super creamy, but fruits like mango, strawberries, pineapples, and cantaloupe will go a long way.
-Compliment these with fruits that sometimes have a more delicate taste, like pears, honeydew, and raspberries.
+- Next, choose super sweet fruit, especially when first starting to add veggies.
+A banana or two will cover up any unfavorable taste and make it super creamy.
+In addition, fruits like mango, strawberries, pineapples, and cantaloupe will go a long way because of the sweetness.
+Complement these with fruits that sometimes have a more delicate taste, like pears, honeydew, and raspberries.

-- Skip the juice and use milk and yogurt to make your smoothie creamy and whole fruits for the fruity taste.
-Fruit and vegetable juices contain none of the fiber that whole foods have, which is vital for your body.
-If you’re looking to make a dairy free version, try subbing milk for coconut milk or a milk alternative.
+- Skip the juice and use milk and yogurt for creaminess and whole fruits for the fruity taste.
+Fruit and vegetable juices contain none of the fiber that whole foods have.
+Fiber is vital for your body, but sometimes hard to ger for picky eaters.

-- Start with sweeter veggies. – carrots, sweet potatoes, peas, corn, and butternut squash will offer vitamins and nutrients, but won’t be as detectable in a sweet fruit smoothie.
+- Start with sweeter veggies.
+Carrots, sweet potatoes, peas, corn, and butternut squash will offer vitamins and nutrients while remaining less detectable.

-- If your kid will balk at the sight, try pouring the drink into a solid colored cup with a lid before serving if the color is a problem.
-After kids take a sip and see for themselves how delicious it is, you’ll be in business.
+- Try pouring the drink into a solid colored cup with a lid before serving if the color is a problem.
+After kids take a sip and see for themselves how delicious it is, you’ll be good to go.
 You can also make it into a game – blindfold your kiddo and ask what they can taste!

-- Another option for covering the look is to use either darker hued fruits like blueberries or lighter hued vegetables like cauliflower.
-You can also pair fruits, vegetables, and colors.
+- Another option for masking the look is using darker hued fruits like blueberries or lighter vegetables like cauliflower.
+Also, try pairing fruits and vegetable of similar colors.
 For example, if using carrots or sweet potato, consider an orange or cantaloupe flavored smoothie.
 In many ways, hidden veggies are a mind game.

-- If you or your kiddos need an extra boost, you might want to consider adding a nutrient or protein powder.
-If serving to your kids, make sure you check in with your pediatrician before doing so, and keep an eye on the ingredients and sugar content as well.
+- If you kiddos need an extra boost, you might want to consider adding a nutrient or protein powder.
+If serving to your kids, make sure you check in with your pediatrician before doing so and keep an eye on the ingredients and sugar content as well.
 We enjoy KidzShake powder and I’ve also used a toddler powder from Enfagrow in the past.

 We’re dairy free – can I make a smoothie without dairy?

 For sure!
-We were diary free for about a year after Ryan was born and it’s totally doable.
-Here are some ways to make dairy free smoothies.
+We were dairy free for about a year after Ryan was born and it’s totally doable.
+Here are some ways to make dairy free or vegan smoothies.

-- Try a milk alternative – I love coconut milk and cashew milk for the creaminess.
-Just make sure to keep an eye on the sugar content.
-Some of the store bought nut milks can have a ton of added sugar.
+- Try a milk alternative Coconut milk and cashew milk are perfect for the creaminess aspect.
+Make sure to keep an eye on the sugar content.
+Some of the storebought nut milks can have a ton of added sugar.

-- Omit yogurt and milk completely and instead use banana – it will add the creaminess while making you the perfect dairy free drink.
+- Omit yogurt and milk completely and instead use banana.
+These will add the creaminess while making the perfect dairy-free drink.

-- Looking for other ways to make your dairy free drinks super creamy?
+- Looking for other ways to make your dairy-free drinks super creamy?
 Try avocado or sweet potato!
 These will add fiber, healthy fats, nutrients and more that liquids will not.

 Veggie smoothies aren’t sweet enough – what can I do?

-If you’re used to the special drinks from commercial smoothie stores or just don’t enjoy them in general (yet!) it’s a good guess that you don’t find homemade versions sweet enough.
+Do you prefer special drinks from commercial smoothie stores?
+It’s a good guess that you don’t find homemade versions sweet enough.
 No worries, we’ll get there.
-Here are some tips for how to make them sweeter!
+Here are some tips on how to make them sweeter!

-- Use the sweetest fruits you can find – typically, this means buying the more expensive bag of frozen fruit if that’s what you’re using or using fruit that is in season.
+- Use the sweetest fruits you can find.
+Typically, this means buying the more expensive bag of frozen fruit.
+Alternatively, use fresh fruit that is in season to ensure peak ripeness.

 - Add an extra ripe banana.
-Bananas add a ton of sweetness to veggie smoothies if they’re ripe and add creaminess.
-I tend to buy an excess of bananas at all times and then freeze them at that perfect over ripe state for baking and blending.
+Bananas add a ton of sweetness to veggie smoothies if they’re super ripe.
+I tend to buy an excess of bananas at all times and then freeze them at that perfect overripe state for baking and blending.

-- Use the fruits with the most natural sugars – pineapple, sweet cherries and mango come to mind as the most consistently very sweet, especially in frozen form.
+- Use the fruits with the most natural sugars.
+Pineapple, sweet cherries and mango come to mind as the most consistently very sweet.
 Strawberries and blueberries in my experience are hit or miss in terms of sweetness.